zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

     the NSEC3PARAM query and the NSEC query.

 ### NSEC3PARAM-MISMATCHES-APEX-1
 An NSEC3 zone.
-The owner name of the NSEC3PARAM record is errouneous.
+The owner name of the NSEC3PARAM record is erroneous.

 * Zone: nsec3param-mismatches-apex-1.dnssec10.xa
   * The owner name of the NSEC3PARAM record in response to the NSEC3PARAM query is